schaeferka/k8s-dungeon-crawl/README.md

 ## Observability

+Observe your dungeon in real time with Prometheus and Grafana.
+Watch your player’s health fluctuate and see the dungeon’s monster population grow.
+It’s like having a dungeon map with live updates.

 #### Grafana Dashboard
 - Player information such as health and gold are displayed as live metrics.
 - Dungeon level and monster counts are updated in real-time.